PHPSocialNetwork/phpfastcache/README.md

 ---------------------------
 Not a "Traditional" Caching
 ---------------------------
-phpFastCache is not like the traditional caching methods which keep reading and writing to files, sqlite or keeping open massive amounts of connections to memcache, redis, mongodb...\
+Phpfastcache is not like the traditional caching methods which keep reading and writing to files, sqlite or keeping open massive amounts of connections to memcache, redis, mongodb...\
 Also, when you use high performances drivers, your miss hits will be drastically reduced.\
-Slightly different from the usual caching libraries you will find everywhere on the internet, the phpFastCache library reduces the I/O and CPU load as much as possible.
+Slightly different from the usual caching libraries you will find everywhere on the internet, the Phpfastcache library reduces the I/O and CPU load as much as possible.

 ```php
 <?php